cosmos/gaia/docs/DOCS_README.md

 The [README.md](./README.md) is also the landing page for the documentation on the website.
 During the Jenkins build, the current commit is added to the bottom of the README.

-## Config.js

-The [config.js](./.vuepress/config.js) generates the sidebar and Table of Contents on the website docs.
-Note the use of relative links and the omission of file extensions.
-Additional features are available to improve the look of the sidebar.

 ## Links